theCapypara/steamdeck-decky-syncthing/README.md

 There is a background process `decky-syncthing-watchdog` started by this plugin, which runs all the time if Gamescope and the plugin is active and acts as a backend for controlling the main Syncthing service and.
 Since the Steam Deck UI has no support for self-signed HTTPS certificates or Basic Auth, it also acts as a proxy server on port 58384 (HTTP, localhost only) that forwards requests to the Syncthing Web UI and API.
-This service stops itself when Gamescope is exited.